-H. North Carolina Safe Surrender Law
+7. North Carolina Safe Surrender Law

 Pursuant to N.C.G.S. §7B-500(b), a female may legally surrender her newborn baby to a responsible adult without fear of criminal prosecution.
 While any responsible adult may receive a newborn, School Social Workers, School Nurses, counselors and law enforcement agents are examples of responsible adults who are familiar with this law.
-More information can be found at www.safesurrender.net.
+More information can be found at www.ncdhhs.gov/assistance/pregancy-services/safe-surrender.
 Those individuals without internet access can contact a school nurse or social worker.

-I. Asbestos Hazard Emergency Response Act
+8. Asbestos Hazard Emergency Response Act

 This notice is provided to you with information regarding the Asbestos Hazard Emergency Response Act (AHERA) Management Plan for Haywood County Schools.
 AHERA is a provision of the Toxic Substance Control Act and was passed by Congress in 1986.
-It requires schools to "ensure that workers and building occupants, or their legal guardians, are informed at least once each school year about inspections, response actions, and post-response action activities, including periodic re-inspection and surveillance activities that are planned or in progress as well as the availability of the AHERA Management Plan for public review." (§763.84(c))
+It requires schools to "ensure that workers and building occupants, or their legal guardians, are informed at least once each school year about inspections, response actions, and post-response action activities, including periodic reinspection and surveillance activities that are planned or in progress as well as the availability of the AHERA Management Plan for public review." (§763.84(c))